Original Issuance Date: March 9, 2015

 Travel and related expenses of the chancellor’s or president’s spouse/partner must be approved by the institution’s Chief Business Officer.

-- Business Connection: Reimbursements and advances provided to the traveler or employee under the plan must be for business related expenses only.
-Any advance payments must be related to the business expenses that a traveler or employee is expected to incur.
+- Reimbursements and advances provided to travelers under the plan must be for business related expenses only.

 As employees of a public University, accepting items of value for personal benefit obtained during the course of University business is not allowed.
 Unless specifically stated, University travelers cannot personally benefit from travel related contracts, utilize negotiated discount rates or receive tax exemption for personal travel.